1912 Summer Olympics: Modern pentathlon

 Modern pentathlon was competed for at the 1912 Games, marking its first appearance in the Olympics.
 It was for these games that the five events of shooting, swimming, equestrian, fencing and cross country running were decided to make up the pentathlon.
 The competition was spread out across five days from 7 through to 12 July, ending with the cross country race.
 Only men participated in the event, although a woman named Helen Preece was briefly enrolled to compete until the organizing committee ultimately denied her entry.

 For the shooting element, each competitor was allowed to bring their own pistol.
-The American competitor George S. Patton (later better known as the Second World War US Army General) used a Colt revolver, while the Danish competitors preferred the Danish Army service pistol, the Germans and Norwegians used the Luger P08 pistol and the Swedes used a target practice pistol by Smith & Wesson.
+The American competitor George S. Patton (later better known as the Second World War US Army General) used a .38 caliber Colt revolver, while the Danish competitors preferred the Danish Army service pistol, the Bergmann–Bayard, the Germans and Norwegians used the Luger P08 pistol and the Swedes used a target practice pistol by Smith & Wesson.
 The shooting part of the competition was won by Gösta Åsbrink, with Georg de Laval and Gösta Lilliehöök in second and third place respectively, all three representing Sweden.

 The swimming event was three lengths, each of 100 m, with the athletes split into eight heats and times going forward to calculate positions.
 Ralph Clilverd of Great Britain won this event, with Edmond Bernhardt of Austria in second and de Laval in third.
 The fencing competition saw each competitor face off against each other.
 Several opponents were noted for their particular skill in the event with Åke Grönhagen of Sweden coming first with 24 wins, Jean de Mas Latrie of France second with 23, Sidney Stranne of Sweden in third with 21 and Patton of the United States close behind with 20.
 Thirteen of the competitors cleared the equestrian course without any penalties, with Grönhagen winning the event, Bror Mannström of Sweden in second and de Laval third.

 The cross country run was over 4,000 metres and started in the Olympic Stadium itself.
 The event was run as a time trial with competitors leaving one minute apart.
 As this was the final event, the winning competitors were announced after the race, with Lilliehöök winning the gold medal, Åsbrink taking silver and de Laval, bronze.
 The highest placed non-Swedish competitor was Patton, who finished fifth.